rysuri/css-mc-mod/README.md

 Minecraft mod for CSS Club

 Description:
-This is a minecrat mod that adds a chicken sword to your minecraft world.
+This is a Minecraft mod that adds the "Chicken Sword" to your Minecraft world.
-This chicken sword has a special ability to summon chickens when pressing right click.
+This "Chicken Sword" has a special ability to summon chickens when pressing right click.